etiennedesfontaines/frontend-mentor/newbie/stats-preview-card-component-main/README.md

 I chose to follow a Mobile-first workflow.

 My initial step was to sketch a quick overview of the project on a piece of paper.
-It helped me deside how to best structure my HTML to support the CSS that was to follow.
+It helped me deside how to structure my HTML to support the CSS styling required.

-Once the HTML was done, I focused on the mobile styling, working from top to bottom.
-And then on the desktop styling.
-When both were done I used my browser dev tools to check a few more devices and orientations, and made any adjustments necessary to ensure responsiveness.
+Once the HTML was done, I focused first on the mobile styling, then on desktop, working from top to bottom on each.

+I then used my browser dev tools to check the card component for responsiveness on a few other devices and oriantations, making any adjustmes that seemed necessary.
+I recognize this was not requested by the brief, but decided that were it a client brief I would have maede the extra time and effort to ensure greater responsiveness, so I treated it in the same manner.

+Finally I refactored my code - simplifying obtuse sections and removing reduntant comments - and refined my process documentation.

 ### Built with